 Jennifer was Florida's 18th Lieutenant Governor.
-She was the first female elected as Lieutenant Governor in Florida and the first African-American and Caribbean elected Statewide.
+She was the first female elected as Lieutenant Governor in Florida and the first African American and Caribbean elected Statewide.
 She immigrated to the United States at the age of eight and served her adopted land admirably.

-She was a state legislator for over seven years, a small business owner, former Executive Director of Florida Department of Veterans' Affairs and a Navy veteran.
+She was a state legislator for over seven years, a small business owner, former Executive Director of Florida Department of Veterans' Affairs and is a 20-year retired Navy veteran.
 In addition to her duties assisting the Governor with economic development, Jennifer oversaw the Florida Department of Military Affairs, Florida Department of Veterans Affairs, and Chairperson of Space Florida.
 She was also the Governor's Designee on the Florida Defense Support Task Force, and Chairperson on the Governor's Task Force on Citizen Safety and Protection.

-Jennifer's work as Chair of Space Florida was instrumental in creating thousands of new private sector, space and aerospace related jobs.
-During her first year in office the State of Florida won a 10 year contract to manage the International Space Station National Laboratory bringing in $15 million per-year to the state for life science research and development.
+Jennifer's work as Chairperson of Space Florida was instrumental in creating thousands of new private sector, space and aerospace related jobs.
+During her first year in office the State of Florida won a 10-year contract to manage the International Space Station National Laboratory bringing in $15 million per-year to the state for life science research and development.
 Additionally, her efforts to capture national contracts landed the operations of Boeing's CST-100 spacecraft at Kennedy Space Center (KSC), Lockheed Martin's "Marlin" Automated Underwater Vehicle testing and manufacturing in West Palm Beach, and the Shuttle Atlantis finding a permanent home at KSC and XCOR Aerospace establishing an East Coast U.S. operational base and manufacturing and assembly center for XCOR Lynx Mark II suborbital reusable launch vehicles in Florida.
 Jennifer was key in making Cecil Field in Jacksonville a Space Port and bringing additional testing capabilities to the Naval Ordinance and Testing Unit at Cape Canaveral.
 These substantive projects created high quality sustainable jobs and increased revenue for the state.
 In October of 2011, Jennifer led a Space Florida Trade Mission to Europe where she signed Memorandum of Understandings with United Kingdom (U.K.) and the Kingdom of Spain.
 She met with companies from the U.K. which led to at least one U.K. business opening Florida operations on the Space Coast and creating new jobs.

 In her role as head of Military Affairs, Jennifer visited nearly all of Florida's 20 military installations.
 She traveled to Washington, D.C. to meet with Congressional and Pentagon officials to advocate for Florida's $65 billion military economy and defense industry.
 Jennifer's efforts resulted in increased military positions, military construction funding and increased defense contract opportunities for Florida's businesses.
 Jennifer was particularly active in protecting Florida's military installations from encroachment and has helped move several projects that not only stop development near military activities but protects and conserves Florida's precious natural lands and waterways.

 Jennifer was instrumental to Governor Scott's increased focus on foreign trade.
 In November of 2011 Jennifer led an Enterprise Florida Trade Mission to South Africa.
-The 39 person delegation's work on this mission led to $40 million in new trade between Florida and South Africa.
+The 39-person delegation's work on this mission led to $40 million in new trade between Florida and South Africa.
 In August of 2012 Jennifer led an Enterprise Florida Trade Mission to Trinidad and Tobago that yielded $30 million in trade between the nations.
 During this visit to Trinidad and Tobago, Jennifer was invited by the United States Department of State's Bureau of International Information Programs to travel the nation and lecture on the U.S. presidential election process.

 As a legislator, Jennifer worked to pass meaningful legislation that enhanced economic development, which included procuring $2.9 million to fund the Florida Export Finance Corporation to help employers have access to short term loans in order to retain and create jobs.
 She sponsored the Entertainment Economic Development Legislation that created thousands of jobs for Floridians who were paid over $485 million in wages.
-She secured over $183 million for many road projects, health, education, social programs, water and environmental projects in northeast Florida and was successful in securing much needed funding for library construction in northeast Florida, increased funding for education, as well as statewide dollars for the Boy Scouts Learning for Life program and the Girl Scouts Character Education program.
+She secured over $183 million for many road projects, health, education, social programs, water, and environmental projects in northeast Florida and was successful in securing much needed funding for library construction in northeast Florida, increased funding for education, as well as statewide dollars for the Boy Scouts Learning for Life program and the Girl Scouts Character Education program.